 What features are available with DVR?

-In addition to offering top color grading tools, DaVinci resolve lets you edit audio and use the Chroma Key to edit green screen footage.
-DVR also seamlessly integrates with Blackmagic’s Fusion so you have access to a full 2D and 3D workspace with painting, rotoscoping, tracking and stabilization.
+In addition to offering top color grading tools, DVR lets you edit audio and use the Chroma Key to edit green screen footage.
+DVR also seamlessly integrates with Blackmagic’s Fusion giving you access to a full 2D and 3D workspace with painting, rotoscoping, tracking and stabilization.
 These features are great for YouTubers looking to add commentary to their videos or composite an image, or video, of themselves into a separate scene.

-The latest update to DVR also includes a new “Cut Page” and intelligent editing features that can help you auto-find the best places to edit your footage.
-The free version of DaVinci Resolve, however, lacks a few key features that beginner YouTube video editors use a lot — Camera Blur, Lens Flare, Film Grain.
+The latest update to DVR includes a new “Cut Page” and intelligent editing features helping you auto-find the best places to edit your footage.
+The free version, however, lacks a few key features that beginner YouTube video editors use a lot — Camera Blur, Lens Flare, Film Grain.
 Export size is also limited to 4K, but you can upload your project directly to YouTube (or Vimeo) in 1080 dpi.

 - Available for Mac, PC, and Linux